 nano ~/.bashrc

-Add the following line at the end of the file:
+Add this line at the end:

-export PATH="$HOME/bin:$PATH"
+export PATH="$HOME"/bin:"$PATH"

 Press Ctrl+X, then Y, and Enter to save and exit.

-6. Refresh shell settings
+6. Refresh your shell settings

 source ~/.bashrc